magicmarc/marks-reverie/src/content/posts/Act_II_The_Bookcase_Opens.md

 **WILL** *(smile wicked, tilting his head)*:
 Not until I've had my fill.

 *(As the dancers part and turn, Elizabeth steps before Mark.
-Her gaze lingers too long, sharper than her polite smile.
-When she takes his hand, her grip is steady, her eyes searching.)*
+Her smile is gentle at first, the warmth of a gracious hostess.
+She takes his hand—firm, steady, her eyes lingering with a curiosity that feels almost kind.
+For a heartbeat, Mark steadies under her gaze.)*

+**ELIZABETH** *(softly, almost teasing):*
+You are not so dreadful a dancer as you think.

+*(Mark flushes, fumbling a bow, trying to laugh it off.
+But Elizabeth does not let go of his hand.
+Her eyes sharpen, searching deeper, as though peeling back a mask.)*

-**ELIZABETH** *(softly, with clarity)*:
+**ELIZABETH** *(quieter now, with unsettling clarity):*
-Mark - I see you now.
-I know it.
+But you… you do not belong here.

 *(Mark’s breath catches.
-The candles blur; it feels as if the entire room has hushed to listen.
-Laughter still rings around him, yet every glance seems trained upon his trembling frame.
-Elizabeth does not release his hand.
-Her knowing smile cuts like a blade.)*
+The candles blur; the music feels distant.
+Around them, laughter carries on, yet Elizabeth’s voice seems to echo above it, cold and unyielding.)*

-**MARK** *(stammering)*:
+**MARK** *(stammering, voice thin):*
-I—I… I shouldn't be here.
+I—I… I don’t understand—

-**ELIZABETH** *(leaning closer, voice like a verdict)*:
+**ELIZABETH** *(leaning closer, her grip tightening, eyes suddenly fearful):*
-No. You shouldn't.
-You can't be seen.
+No. You shouldn’t be seen.
+You mustn’t be seen.

-*(Mark tears his hand free, stumbling back.
-Heat floods his face, shame and terror colliding.
-The ballroom spins.)*
+*(The brightness drains from her face, replaced by something like dread—as if she has glimpsed a shadow that does not fit her world.
+Mark recoils, panicked.
+Every glance in the ballroom now feels like suspicion, every candle like a spotlight.)*

+**MARK** *(whispering, frantic):*
+I—I shouldn’t be here!

+*(He tears free from her hand and bolts through the crowd.
+Gasps ripple, skirts rustle, the music falters.
+Elizabeth watches him flee, her face pale, her hand still trembling as though she has touched a ghost.)*

 **MARK** *(panicked, stumbling through the crowd)*:
 Excuse me—sorry—pardon—